brianhouse/art_and_code/units/6_glitch/lecture.md

   <img src="code/canvas_2_.png" width=400 /><br />
 </p>

 Now, we use the `loadImage()` function to load the image data into a new variable (`puffin`).
-To display the image, we use the `image()` function, which takes the image data variable as a parameter along with an x and y coordinate at which to draw it.
+To display the image, we use the `image()` function, which takes the image data variable as an argument along with an x and y coordinate at which to draw it.

 ```py
 size(400, 400)